llvm/clangd-www/config.md

 List of flags to remove from the compile command.

 - If the value is a recognized clang flag (like `-I`) then it will be removed along with any arguments.
-Synonyms like `--include-dir=` will also be removed.
+Synonyms like `--include-directory=` will also be removed.
 - Otherwise, if the value ends in `*` (like `-DFOO=*`) then any argument with the prefix will be removed.
 - Otherwise any argument exactly matching the value is removed.